 The current regridding algorithm has a linear complexity.
 The regridder timing is shown in Figure 2 -Regridder.
-The solid line shows timing result in terms of weak scaling.
-The dotted line shows a linear model that $T = \alpha p$ where $\alpha = 2.75 \times 10^{-4}$ and p are number of processors for the weak scaling runs.
+The solid line shows timing results in terms of weak scaling.
+The dotted line shows a linear model that $T = \alpha p$ where $\alpha = 2.75 \times 10^{-4}$ and p are number of cores for the weak scaling runs.
 For the copy data timestep, the original algorithm computed the difference between the old and new grid by simply looping though the new grid patches and querying the related old grid patch.
 This algorithm runs in an $O(n \log(n))$ complexity, where n is the number of patches, as a bounding volume hierarchy (BVH) tree is used for querying a patch from the grid.
 Each query of this BVH tree costs $O(\log(n))$.
 It is important to have a consistent grid across all processors, so every node performs this computation.
 The cost of this copy data timestep is very small.
-It accounts for less than 0.2% of the total overhead on small scale runs, e.g. less than 10K CPU cores.
-However, the overhead of this operation grows significantly when running with 512K CPU cores.
-To improve the scalability while keeping the grid consistent across all the nodes, we now compute the difference of the old and new grids and then gather all locally computed differences to obtain the difference across the entire grid.
-This new algorithms involves a parallel and a collective portion for the overall operation.
-The complexity for the parallel computing portion is $O(n \log(n)/p)$.
+It accounts for less than 0.2% of the total overhead on small scale runs, e.g. less than 10K cores.
+However, the overhead of this operation grows significantly when running with 512K cores.
+To improve the scalability while keeping the grid consistent across all the nodes, the difference between the old and new grids is computed and then all locally computed differences are gathered to obtain the difference across the entire grid.
+This new algorithms thus has two parts.
+The cost of the individually computed portions is $O(n \log(n)/p)$.
 When running weak scaling tests, n/p is constant.
-We then have approximately O(log(p))complexity for the new code.
+We then have approximately O(loq(p)) complexity for the new code.
 The complexity for combining the individually computed portions together is O(p).
 Figure 2-Copy Data shows the timing comparison between the new and old algorithms.
 A model of $T = \alpha \log(p) + \beta p$ where $\alpha = 1.60, \beta = 6.69 \times 10^{-6}$ for the new algorithm is shown in the dotted line.
-These results show about 10X speedup for copy data timestep when using our new algorithm.
-This is clear evidence that a sub-optimal algorithm will become a significant performance issue at large scale, even when its cost appears negligible at small scale.
+These results show about 10X speedup for the copy data timestep when using the new algorithm.
+This is clear evidence that a sub-optimal algorithm will become a significant performance issue at large scale, even when its cost appears negligible at low core counts.